ninjinskii/Cavity/README.md

 Clone the project, and you're ready to build and run it via Android Studio.

 ## Architecture
-Cavity use Kotlin, Coroutines, Room, LiveData, ViewPager2 with a standard MVVM pattern
+Cavity use Kotlin, Coroutines, Room, LiveData, ViewPager2 with a standard MVVM pattern.

 ## Release process
 This project uses CI/CD.